Why You Should Not Retire in Rio de Janeiro or Retire in Brazil

 And it is painful to me to make a video with such a negative tone about my own country

-If you check all our other videos about countries like Chile, Uruguay, or Argentina, they have very positive tones
+If you check all my other articles about countries like Chile, Uruguay, or Argentina, they have very positive tones

-Most of the problems from Rio de Janeiro that we will talk about in the next few minutes, also exist in other parts of Brazil, in different proportions, but exist.
+Most of the problems from Rio de Janeiro that I wrote in the next paragraphs, also exist in other parts of Brazil, in different proportions, but exist.

 So let’s start with the reason why you should NEVER retire in Rio de Janeiro